SiIvaGunner: History

-GilvaSunner (spelled normally, with a lowercase "L") was a YouTube channel created in 2010 that uploaded video game music (VGM), mostly from Nintendo games.
+An unrelated YouTube channel named GilvaSunner (spelled normally, with a lowercase "L") was created in 2010 that uploaded video game music (VGM), mostly from Nintendo games.
 The channel remained active until it was deleted by its creators in 2022 due to YouTube copyright strikes.

-A channel parodying the GilvaSunner channel was created, but with a capital "i" used in place of a lowercase "L" (with the effect of making the channel names appear identical).
-The channel was terminated and rebooted in 2016, taking the new name SiIvaGunner (still using a capital "i" in place of a lowercase "L").
+On January 9th, 2016, a YouTube channel parodying the GilvaSunner channel was created, but with a capital "i" used in place of a lowercase "L" (with the effect of making the channel names appear identical).
+The channel was terminated for impersonation and rebooted in April 2016, taking the new name SiIvaGunner (still using a capital "i" in place of a lowercase "L").

+From 2018 onwards, SiIvaGunner started presenting as guests at MAGFest.
+Initially starting with Q&A panels, the channel's involvement with MAGFest eventually expanded to include game show panels, meet & greets, official merch, and specially made DJ showcases for the main stage.